alicelongmore/cloudsystems/README.md

 # cloudsystems
-This repository is for Django Apps.
+This repository is for Django App for DCBS Module.